-- If they provide a downvote, provide them with method to vent their concerns without leaving a review, for example an online form through which they can send a message.
+- If they provide a downvote, provide them with a method to vent their concerns without leaving a review, for example, an online form through which they can send a message.

 Based on our experience, 10% of your mailing list will leave a positive review if asked.
 Keep in mind that you should solicit your mailing list for reviews at a controlled pace in order to avoid triggering the algorithms.

 Your business’s reputation is constantly evolving.
 With every new review and star rating, your business’s reputation gains a fresh nuance.
 Local business reputation management isn’t just about soliciting positive reviews and attempting to control the negative.
 It’s also about listening to what your customers are saying and responding accordingly.
 The better listener you are, the better local business you will become.